Skip to main content

 • Regional Offices

-• Lab and Research Centers
+• Labs and Research Centers

-• Coal Ash
+2. Coal Ash

-Frequent Questions about Applicability of Other Regulations and Implementing the Final Rule Regulating the Disposal of Coal Combustion Residuals (CCR)
+Frequent Questions about Applicability of Other Regulations and Implementing the Final Rule Regulating the Disposal of Coal Combustion Residuals

 EPA developed a list of responses to the many questions the Agency received about implementing the 2015 final CCR disposal rule.
-Questions that fall under the category of applicability of other regulations (including tribal issues) and their responses are below:
+Questions that fall under the category of applicability of other regulations (including Tribal issues) and their responses are below:

 • A state has a CCR disposal facility that is located within a valley that was strip mined.
 The facility is regulated under a state wastewater collection, storage or treatment system permit and a National Pollutant Discharge Elimination System (NPDES) Permit.
 The state will continue to regulate the facility.
 Will the CCR regulations apply to this site?

-• How will the rule be implemented on tribal lands (i.e., at CCR disposal facilities located on tribal lands) or are there any differences in implementation?
+• How will the rule be implemented on Tribal lands (i.e., at CCR disposal facilities located on Tribal lands) or are there any differences in implementation?

 • How do these "self-implementing" regulations fit within existing state permitting programs for these materials?